 - How to Password Protect Your WordPress Admin (wp-admin) Directory

 We hope this article helped you reset your WordPress admin password on a local server.
-You may also want to see our tutorial on enabling WordPress emails from localhost with SMTP or take a look at creating a staging site for WordPress.
+You may also want to see our tutorial on creating a temporary login for WordPress or take a look at our guide on how to add one-click Google login in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.